Asynchronous Programming

 Breaking In

 Fortunately, the wireless routers in the building are 20 years old and poorly secured.
 Doing some research, Carla finds out that the network authentication mechanism has a flaw she can use.
-When joining the network, a device has to send along the correct 6-digit passcode.
+When joining the network, a device must send along the correct six-digit passcode.
 The access point will reply with a success or failure message depending on whether the right code is provided.
-However, when sending only a partial code (say, only 3 digits), the response is different based on whether those digits are the correct start of the code or not—when sending incorrect number, you immediately get a failure message.
+However, when sending a partial code (say, only three digits), the response is different based on whether those digits are the correct start of the code or not.
+Sending incorrect numbers immediately returns a failure message.
 When sending the correct ones, the access point waits for more digits.

-Assume we have a joinWifi function.
-Given the network name and the passcode (as a string), it tries to join the network, returning a promise that resolves if successful, and rejects if the authentication failed.
-The first thing we need is to a way to wrap a promise so that it automatically rejects after it takes too much time, so that we can quickly move on if the access point doesn’t respond.
+Assume Carla has a joinWifi function.
+Given the network name and the passcode (as a string), the function tries to join the network, returning a promise that resolves if successful and rejects if the authentication failed.
+The first thing she needs is a way to wrap a promise so that it automatically rejects after it takes too much time, to allow the program to quickly move on if the access point doesn’t respond.

 function withTimeout(promise, time) {